How to Sleep with Back Pain

 Side Sleepers

-Side sleepers with back pain should sleep with a pillow between their knees.
+Side sleepers with back pain may want to try sleeping with a pillow between their knees.
 This helps align the hips, pelvis, and spine, reducing pressure on the lower back.
 It is also important to use a supportive pillow that keeps the head and neck in a neutral position to prevent strain.

 A woman sleeps on her side with the Tuft & Needle body pillow